terrylthompsonintx/youtube-notes-full-stack-capstone/readme.md

 #### Responsive

-* The app is responsive and optimized for both desktop and mobile viewing and use
+* The app is responsive and optimized for both desktop and mobile viewing and use.

 ## API Documentation